 The Court made its ruling on the basis of EU legislation from 2001.
-Faced with the impossible task of implementing legislation which is wildly out of date, the Court had an impossible task.
+Faced with the impossible task of implementing legislation which is wildly out of date, the Court tried to cobble together a solution.

 The 2001 Copyright in the Information Society Directive establishes that injunctions must be possible against intermediaries whose services are being used by a third party to infringe copyright or a related right (Article 8.3 of Directive 2001/29/EC).
 However, since that Directive was adopted, the Court has developed a substantial body of case law determining that laws imposing excessive filtering or monitoring are in breach of the European Charter of Fundamental Rights.
 So, as the European legislator has abdicated responsibility for this issue for the past 13 years, how was the Court going to implement a law that is no longer fit for purpose?

 As the Court understands that it is not actually possible for an Internet Service Provider not “to allow” a customer to access a particular website, a different solution had to be found.
 The solution was a non-specific injunction.
 The European Court ruled that national courts can simply ask internet access providers to… well, do things,.. “reasonable” things… to make it difficult… or difficult enough… to stop its customers for accessing specific online resources.
 The access provider can then “avoid incurring coercive penalties for breach of that injunction” by showing that it has taken all reasonable measures”.